-> My friend Marcia was going to university in Oshkosh as well as working at the telephone company.
+My friend, Marcia Mueller, was going to university in Oshkosh as well as working at the telephone company.
 She was in love with a helicopter pilot whom she married.
 He’d been in a James Bond film as a helicopter pilot ~ a charismatic, strong guy.

-> Later she was Chief Operator at the telephone company in Stevens Point.
+Later she was Chief Operator at the telephone company in Stevens Point.
 Chief Operator was a Very Big Deal.

 John F. P. Hudson (John Francis Paige Hudson, after whom I gave Miguel his middle name of Paige: Miguel Paige Kline) and Miguel are shown here with a spectacular golden rod plant in the garden of Pat Ashdown Sharp’s lovely thatched, Tudor cottage in Ludow: Pool Cottage.